 Many UFT members choose to retire when the school year ends.
-Whether you’ve already decided or are still on the fence, the virtual pension clinics sponsored by the UFT pension department — and presented by UFT special pension representatives Frank Panebianco and Victoria Lee — are a font of information.
+Whether you’ve already decided or are still on the fence, the virtual pension clinics sponsored by the UFT pension department — and presented by UFT special pension representatives Frank Panebianco, Victoria Lee and Christina McGrath — are a font of information.
 They couldn’t be more convenient, and we suggest you attend the clinic for your pension tier.

 In the meantime, here is some information to get you started if you are planning to retire in June: